Ambassadors for Alaska

 Meet Me at the Fair

-The Louisiana Purchase Exposition was a truly spectacular cultural event.
-Massive "palaces" were devoted to amazing technological advances like the electric lighting, the wireless telegraph and the automobile.
+The Louisiana Purchase Exposition proved to be a truly spectacular cultural event.
+Massive "palaces" showcased amazing technological advances like electric lighting, the wireless telegraph and the automobile.
 Although exploitive by today's standards, anthropological exhibits of indigenous peoples drew huge crowds.
 The elaborate fairgrounds covered more than 1,200 acres.
 An astonishing 18 to 19 million people visited the fair between April and December of 1904.
 For most of them, it was an experience they would never forget.

-Brady's totem poles were displayed at either end of the white colonial building that housed the rest of the Alaska exhibit, arranged around the reconstructed houses and canoe.
+Brady's totem poles stood around the reconstructed house and canoe and in front of the white colonial building that housed the rest of the Alaska exhibit.
 One pole that was too damaged for the exhibit was loaned to an Alaska-themed activity known as the "Esquimaux Village" on "The Pike," the variety section of the fair.

-At the close of the exposition, the remaining poles were transported on to the Lewis and Clark Centennial Exposition in Portland for another exhibit there in 1905.
+At the close of the exposition, the remaining poles traveled to the Lewis and Clark Centennial Exposition in Portland for another exhibit there in 1905.
 Portland was a much smaller exposition.
 Between June and October, 1,588,000 visitors toured the 400 acre fairgrounds along the Willamette River.
-Accompanying a reduced exhibit in the Government building, the totem poles and canoe were placed in a linear arrangement on the shores of a man-made lake on the fairgrounds.
+Accompanying a reduced exhibit in the Government building, the totem poles and canoe stood in a linear arrangement on the shores of a man-made lake on the fairgrounds.

 The Poles Return